needle-mirror/com.unity.entities/Documentation~/concepts-archetypes.md

 # Archetypes concepts

 An **archetype** is a unique identifier for all the [entities](concepts-entities.md) in a [world](concepts-worlds.md) that have the same unique combination of [component](concepts-components.md) types.
-For example, all the entities in a world that have component types A and B have share an archetype.
+For example, all the entities in a world that have component types A and B share an archetype.
 All the entities that have component types A, B, and C share a different archetype, and all the entities that have component types A and Z share yet another archetype.

 When you add or remove component types from an entity, the world's [`EntityManager`](xref:Unity.Entities.EntityManager) moves the entity to the appropriate archetype.
 For example, if an entity has component types A, B, and C and you remove its B component, the `EntityManager` moves the entity to the archetype that has component types A and C. If no such archetyps exists, the `EntityManager` creates it.